intertwine/social-compliance-generator/README.md

 - Check the error message - `free_tier` means billing isn't properly linked
 - Wait a few minutes if you just enabled billing/APIs

+### R2 storage errors

+If you're seeing R2-related errors:

+- Verify all three R2 environment variables are set: `CLOUDFLARE_R2_BUCKET`, `CLOUDFLARE_R2_ACCESS_KEY_ID`, `CLOUDFLARE_R2_SECRET_ACCESS_KEY`
+- Ensure the API token has "Object Read & Write" permissions
+- Check that the bucket name matches exactly (case-sensitive)
+- R2 storage is optional - workflows will continue without it if not configured

 ### Rate limits

 OpenRouter and other APIs have rate limits.
 If you're hitting limits, consider:

 - Reducing post frequency
 - Using a different LLM model
 - Adding retry logic with exponential backoff